Giving Props and Love To Your Students

 A student takes a risk, shares an answer, or volunteers for a task.
 How do you respond to create an environment of positive support and opportunity?
 The answer, is props and love.

 Many different teaching programs support the idea of props and love.
 Teach Like a Champion encourages teachers to give their students “props” when the students take risks in the classroom and join discussion.
-Culturally Responsive Teaching encourages the same, but for a simpler reason – some students just need outrageous love.
+Culturally and Linguistically Responsive Teaching encourages the same, but for a simpler reason – some students just need outrageous love.

 Props and love can be shown in many different ways.
 Instead of just moving on after a student shares, give positive reinforcement in the form of claps, rhymes, or other movement.
 Some examples are given below.